mmccartn/poem-quest/gui/README.md

 PoemQuest
 =========
-A website to query the https://poetrydb.org/.
+A website to query the https://poetrydb.org/, adapted from the Angular [first-app](https://angular.dev/tutorials/first-app) tutorial.

 Requirements
 ------------